This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - Add the broth/stock, herbs, salt, and pepper.

 - Lock the lid in place.
-Cook 25 minutes (rice/risotto setting) or high pressure on stove top.
+Cook 15 minutes on manual setting/high pressure.

 - Meanwhile cover the dried cherries with boiling water for 10 minutes.
 Drain.